rleonardo93/solid-principles/README.md

 ## Liskov Substitution Principle
 "Subtype Requirement: Let p(x) be a property provable about objects x of type T. Then p(y) should be true for objects y of type S where S is a subtype of T." - Barbara Liskov

+## Interface Segregation Principle
+"Clients should not be forced to depend on methods they not used" - Robert C. Martin